peter-evans/slash-command-dispatch/docs/examples.md

 ## Use case: Execute command to modify a pull request branch

-This is pattern for a slash command used in pull request comments.
+This is a pattern for a slash command used in pull request comments.
 It checks out the pull request branch and allows further scripts, tools and action steps to modify it.

 ```
 /fix-pr